You may have heard about the tax advantages of college savings plans and wondered if 529 plans are worth it for your family.

 As a mom of two young kids myself and a financial planner for many parents, I can’t emphasize enough how important it is to save early and often for your child’s education.
 You can even start saving before your first child is born.

 The cost of education is continuously rising.
-For today’s newborns, the cost of college is estimated to be about $50,000 per year for public school and about $130,000 a year for private school.
-And, if you plan to send your child to a private elementary and high school, you’re looking at an average of $7,700 and $13,030 respectively.
+For today’s newborns, college costs are estimated to be about $75,000 per year for public school and about $148,000 a year for private school, based on the college cost calculator from The College Board.

 A common way to save and invest for college is through a 529 plan.
-These plans have historically allowed you to set money aside for qualified educational expenses such as tuition, fees, room and board, and computers, and other equipment.
+These plans have historically allowed you to set money aside for qualified education expenses, such as college tuition, fees, room and board, and computers, and other equipment.
 Now, they can also be used for qualified education expenses earlier in your child’s life.

 Life insurance that's actually simple.Estimate your rate